 Alejandro "Alex" Sanchez Torres, 30, was killed in the presence of his 7-year-old son after he wielded a baseball bat as he tried to prevent the teenage suspects from beating a man as they robbed him of a Nintendo DS Game System.

 Torres was shot in the chest and died at Henry Mayo Newhall Memorial Hospital.
+The unidentified robbery victim was shot in the leg and is expected to recover, officials said.

 According to a criminal complaint, it was McGhee who fired the semi-automatic weapon at the two victims at the rear of a strip mall at 18354 1/2 Soledad Canyon Road.